 While viewing a contact, if you hover the pointer over the photo, a zoom icon will appear enabling you to zoom in/out on the photo.

-You can choose the default photo size in Info Panel Preferences.
+You can choose the default photo size in Info Panel Settings.

 While viewing a contact, if you hover the pointer over a field, a link will appear enabling you to perform the default action for that field when clicked.

 These are the default actions performed when clicking the following field types:

 - Phone — dials the contact via iPhone, Skype or third-party dialer.